 The web game Clash Of The Dragons has horrendous enemies, some that can easily kill you in one hit.
 To make matters worse, there are limited cards purchasable from the shop unless you bribe your way to victory, meaning that eventually you'll be walking up a creek without a paddle.
 And to add insult to injury, there's an Anti-poop-socking feature and tons of enemies, meaning that you can spend weeks trying to beat a single level or even a single quest.

 The Fallout: New Vegas add-on Dead Money.
 You're stripped of all items in your inventory when you begin the adventure, so you have to make do with what you can scrounge up.
-The entire location is filled with pockets of poisonous gas that erase big whacks of your health (even if you have the perk that makes you immune to regular poisons) and liberally salted with mines, frag grenades, and bear traps.
+The entire location is filled with pockets of poisonous gas that erase big whacks of your health (even if you have the perk that makes you immune to regular poisons About the poison The Cloud, the clouds of poison gas that inhabit the casino grounds, was made by the Mad Scientist group in Big Mountain to kill the Chinese and used the casino as a testing ground for it and the suits the Ghost People are stuck in.
+It's no ordinary poison.) and liberally salted with mines, frag grenades, and bear traps.
 The Courier has an Explosive Leash locked around their neck, which will go off if they get too near any radios or intercoms (some of which you can't turn off or even destroy) or if any of the NPC companions are knocked out at any time.
-And the only enemies around are Demonic Spiders that don't take extra damage from head shots, wield weapons that have a high chance of crippling a limb with each hit, and have a tendency to get back up after you kill them.
+And the only enemies around are Demonic Spiders that don't take extra damage from head shots, wield weapons that have a high chance of crippling a limb with each hit, and have a tendency to get back up after you kill themUnless you chop them to bits or let Dog eat them.

-And if that wasn't enough for you, the Final Mixes for Kingdom Hearts II and Kingdom Hearts: Birth by Sleep offered an ability at the game's start when playing Critical: EXP Zero.
+And if that wasn't enough for you, the Final Mixes for Kingdom Hearts II and Kingdom Hearts: Birth by Sleep offered an ability at the game's start when playing Critical and to later installments/versions: EXP Zero.
 Aside from bonus stats earned from boss fights to make it plausible, the most hardcore of players are given the opportunity to Low Level Run the games on their hardest difficulties at Level 1; by the end game, pretty much everything can kill you in one or two hits if you don't have certain abilities and the sheer skill to prevent it.

 Guild Wars 2 manages this on some of its jumping puzzles.
 Most have only one correct path which can be difficult if not impossible to spot on your own.
 Many jumps are extremely exacting, allowing only a slim margin of error for positioning and timing.
 Enemies are also present and can interfere with knockbacks, slows, crippling, and all other manners of annoyance.
 If you die without a partner, your only choice is to start the entire puzzle over again, which may also be required if you miss even a single jump.